jewettaij/moltemplate/doc/doc_genpoly_lt.md

                    "-helix-angles" and "-axis" arguments (if applicable).
                    (Consequently this argument can be supplied together with the "-helix", "-helix-angles", and "-axis" arguments.)

+    -in coords.raw
+            The "-in" argument allows you to specify the name of a file with coordinates, instead of reading the coordinates from the standard input.
+(On rare occasions, such as while debugging, this can be more convenient.
+Most people will have no use for this feature.)
 ```